credibil/proof/examples/webvh/README.md

 ```

 Note that the returned result for this example is a newline-delimited set of JSON objects.
 There is no standard MIME-type for this.
 See [jsonlines.org](https://jsonlines.org/).

-### Update

-The update endpoint will rotate keys and add another verification method to the DID document.